isaaclzh/GATK-1.0/README.md

 ###############################

-## GATK-1.0 pipeline
+## GATK-1.0 Pipeline

-This script is developed by the Lee Kong Chian School of Medicine (LKCMedicine) under Assoc.
-Prof Joanne Ngeow's lab, operating in the server in the Centre of Bioinformatics.
-It utilizes the **BWA-GATK** pipeline which converts paired short reads fastq to variant annotated files used for germline variant studies.
+This script, developed in Assoc.
+Prof Joanne Ngeow’s lab, uses the **BWA-GATK** pipeline to convert paired-end FASTQ reads into variant-annotated files for germline studies.

 This pipeline uses the following libraries:
 - bcftools 1.16